Joaquín Turina: Works

 His works include the operas Margot (1914) and Jardín de Oriente (1923), the Danzas fantásticas (1919, versions for piano and orchestra), La oración del torero (written first for a lute quartet, then string quartet, then string orchestra), chamber music, piano works, guitar pieces and songs.
 Much of his work shows the influence of traditional Andalusian music.
 He also wrote a short one-movement Rapsodia sinfónica (1931) for piano and orchestra.
 His music often conveys a feeling of rapture or exaltation.
 His guitar works include Fandanguillo and Hommage à Tárrega, which were written for Andrés Segovia.
 The dedicatee and/or first performer of a number of his piano works was José Cubiles.

-During the 1920s and 1930s, he frequently visited Barcelona and Catalonia and interacted with various Catalan artists, critics and intellectuals, such as Manuel Clausells, Joan Lamote de Grignon, Eugenio d'Ors, Oleguer Junyent, Frank Marshall, Rafael Moragas, Jaime Pahissa and Santiago Rusiñol.
+During the 1920s and 1930s, he frequently visited Barcelona and Catalonia and interacted with various Catalan artists, critics and intellectuals, such as Manuel Clausells, Joan Lamote de Grignon, Eugenio d'Ors, Oleguer Junyent, Frank Marshall, Rafael Moragas, Jaime Pahissa, and Santiago Rusiñol.
 He also collaborated with various musical institutions, such as the Associació Música da Camera, the Barcelona Municipal Band or the Pau Casals Orchestra.
 As a result of this relationship, he composed Evocaciones, a set of three pieces for piano that become a tribute to Catalonia and that include a sardana.
 On 23 October 1928, together with Pablo Casals, he premiered the transcription for a cello and piano «Jueves Santo a medianoche» (from the Seville suite) at the Palau de la Música Catalana.

+The gender controversy

+In 1914, Turina published an essay on feminism in music in which he denounced the increasing numbers of women participating in composition.
+While praising performers such as Wanda Landowska and Teresa Carreño, he declared that composition should be a region forbidden to women, whose compositions were of pretentious but banal complexity (contornos banales).
+He went so far as to suggest that the process of composition involved masculinising the female brain, and asked if these composers are really women.
+As Lerena points out, his comparison of women's composition to lace-making invokes the traditional female crafts that were the only ways in which women could express a creativity aligned with Modernist aestheticism.